craftamap/pluploader/README.md

 ### Scheduled Jobs (Confluence - Experimental)

+> ℹ This feature is currently experimental and only works in specific version of
+> Confluence (tested on Confluence 7.5).

 Pluploader can also be used to retrieve information about confluence jobs and execute them.